Standing Up for Sunny: Release

 The film premiered at the Sydney Film Festival in June 2019.

 It was also shown at CinefestOZ to a packed audience in September 2019.

 The general release date was 5 December 2019.

 Reception

 Standing Up for Sunny received favourable reviews from Australian critics.

 Andrew F. Peirce of The Curb said, "It’s so rare to see a film that shines this brightly, and it’s so rare to see one that gives people with disabilities the chance to be funny".

 Matthew Eeles of Cinema Australia called the film, "Tender, clever and very, very funny".

 Julian Wood at Filmink said, "The film is certainly amiable, and the low budget gives it a sense of immediacy and authenticity".

 Isobel Sanby at Newsworthy gave the film four stars and stated, "What Standing Up for Sunny communicates is that it is not just representation on screen that needs to be addressed, it is accessibility holistically".

+Awards and nominations

+Standing Up for Sunny won the 2020 AACTA Award for Best Indie Film in the 10th AACTA Awards.